 - Assessing sensation with dull needles, tuning forks, alcohol swab, and cotton bulls

 Other tests may be ordered, such as blood work or imaging like an MRI.
-However, instead of diagnosing Parkinson’s, it is to rule out other conditions causing these symptoms.
+However, instead of diagnosing Parkinson’s, these tests rule out other conditions that may be causing these symptoms.
 In rare cases, you may receive a dopamine transporter scan (DaTscan) to support the suspicion of Parkinson’s.
-However, most people do not receive this expensive test.
-A skilled neurologist can obtain the same diagnosis based on their clinical experience, and it is not needed for the diagnosis.

 - Carbidopa-levodopa is the most effective Parkinson’s disease medication.
 In fact, it is usually so effective that it is used as a diagnostic tool.
 If the symptoms improve significantly with the administration of this medication, it will confirm the diagnosis.